-If the windows fog in recirculated-air mode, switch off the recirculated-air mode and increase the air volume if necessary.
+If condensation starts to form on the inside window surfaces, press the AUTO button or switch off the recirculated-air mode and, if necessary, increase the air flow rate.
 Ensure that air can flow onto the windshield.

 The recirculated-air mode should not be used over an extended period of time; otherwise, the air quality in the passenger compartment will deteriorate continuously.